 Mark McInturff, FAIA

 While McInturff’s work is modern, the firm has no single identifiable style.
 “I have learned many lessons from good traditional buildings,” McInturff observes.
-Each client and site is unique, and he collaborates with clients in order to tailor his work to their needs.
+Each project and site is unique, and he collaborates with clients in order to tailor his work to their needs.

-McInturff Architects has received more than 300 design awards, including 37 AIA|DC/Washingtonian Residential Design Awards (more than any other firm) and three national AIA Honor Awards.
+McInturff Architects has received more than 350 design awards, including 37 AIA|DC/Washingtonian Residential Design Awards and three national AIA Honor Awards.
 The firm’s projects have been widely published locally and nationally, and McInturff’s work has been the subject of three monographs: In Detail: McInturff Architects (2001); In Residence: McInturff Architects (2007); and In House: McInturff Architects (2013).
-He teaches at Catholic University and was elevated to the AIA’s College of Fellows in 2000.
+A fourth book, HomeWork: McInturff Architects, is scheduled for release in late 2022.